Getting Help

 What they do offer is long-term discipleship in a structured environment with spiritual formation at the center.
 For many people, including many with trauma histories, this is exactly what they need.
 The 12-month timeline allows space for wounds to surface and healing to begin in ways that 30-day programs simply can't accommodate.

-But if your loved one has severe psychiatric conditions requiring medication management, active psychosis, or needs that require licensed clinical intervention, Teen Challenge may not be the right fit.
+But if your loved one has severe psychiatric conditions requiring ongoing clinical oversight, active psychosis, or needs that require licensed clinical intervention, Teen Challenge may not be the right fit.
 Or it may be the right fit after clinical stabilization.
 Every situation is different.

 Good programs are honest about their limitations.
 Ask directly: "Is this program equipped to serve someone with my loved one's specific needs?"
 A trustworthy center will tell you the truth, even if that truth means referring you elsewhere.